IAccessible/IAccessible.github.io/index.md

       We conduct workshops and hands-on trainings on how to create accessible Web and mobile applications.
 The trainings are customized to your specific needs and meet the learners where they are.
   - image_path : "assets/materials/images2.jpg"
     url: "design"
-    btn_label : "Learn more about our  Design review services"
+    btn_label : "Learn more about design review"
-    title: Accessibility during design
+    title: Design Review
     excerpt: |
       Did you know, you can prevent over 60% of accessibility bugs by considering accessibility during the design of your applications?
       Build an accessible and usable   product  right the first time and save costly bug fixes later.